 Most fearful fliers often turn to alcohol in an attempt to calm their nerves.
 And while this is fine in moderation, alcohol should not be taken together with anti-anxiety medications.
-In addition, alcohol may lead to dehydration in an airplanes arid environment.
+In addition, alcohol may lead to dehydration in an airplane arid environment.
 Therefore, if you decide to treat yourself to a cocktail, ensure that you follow it up with plenty of fluids.

 7. Stay away from caffeine

 This and other stimulants may have the undesired effect of making you even more jittery.